Ryan Kaine is on the hunt…

 “If there’s anything iffy going on, Corky’s gonna find it.”

-“Don’t suppose Prentiss House has a burglar alarm or surveillance system you can hack into?”
+“Don’t suppose Prentiss House has a burglar alarm or surveillance system you can break into?”

 “Okay, mate.
 I’ll have to do it the old-fashioned way.
 Thanks for everything.
 I’ll find a spot inside the grounds and lie doggo for a while.
 If and when Robbie P heads out to work in the morning, it’ll give me a chance to ask Marian about his behaviour.
 Assuming he leaves her home alone.”

-“Good luck with that, Danny-boy.
-Corky’s off now.”
+“Good luck with that, Mr P. Corky’s off now.”
 He chuckled, faded away, and the GPS map expanded to fill the screen again.

 #